D3strukt0r/CraftCMS-Svelte-Blueprint/.github/CONTRIBUTING.md

 #### Creating Pull Requests

 * Push your commit to get it back up to your fork: `git push origin HEAD`
-* Visit Github, click handy “Pull request” button that it will make upon noticing your new branch.
+* Visit GitHub, click handy “Pull request” button that it will make upon noticing your new branch.
 * In the description field, write down issue number (if submitting code fixing an existing issue) or describe the issue + your fix (if submitting a wholly new bugfix).
 * Hit ‘submit’!
 And please be patient - the maintainers will get to you when they can.